-In a recent infographic, Digitalcommerce360 highlighted the top 3 areas in which B2B sellers are trying to improve their ecommerce offerings.
+In a fascinating infographic, Digitalcommerce360 highlights the top 3 areas in which B2B sellers are trying to improve their offerings in eCommerce and customer portals.
 The infographic draws on data from the company’s B2B E-commerce Buyer Expectations Report, which surveyed 100+ B2B respondents on numerous industry trends.
 Among survey respondents, the highest-ranked problems are:

 - Limited information about shipping the product